List of One Life to Live characters introduced in the 2000s: Jennifer Rappaport

 Jennifer Rappaport is a fictional character on the American daytime drama One Life to Live.
 She was portrayed by Jessica Morris from January 2001 to May 2005.
 Morris reappeared as Jen in a dream sequence on October 1, 2008.

 Jen Rappaport arrives in Llanview in January 2001 as a student at Llanview University.
-She is the daughter of Sam Rappaport and Lindsay Rappaport.
-Jen begins a relationship with Cristian Vega, but when she discovers that Cristian is falling in love with Natalie Buchanan, Jen sleeps with Al Holden so as to become pregnant.
+She is the daughter of Sam and Lindsay Rappaport.
+Jen begins a relationship with Cristian Vega, but when she discovers that Cristian is falling in love with Natalie Buchanan, Jen has sex with Al Holden so as to become pregnant.
 She claims that the baby is Cristian's.
 However, during their wedding ceremony, Jen suffers a miscarriage, and she and Cristian end their relationship.

-In 2003, Jennifer starts to transform her life following the murder of Sam.
+In 2003, Jennifer starts to transform her life following Sam's murder.
 She finds herself torn between Joey Buchanan and Rex Balsom.
 Jen is married to both men in the summer of 2003, eloping with Rex first, then annulling that marriage before getting married in a more traditional ceremony to Joey in August.
 She then learns that she is pregnant with Joey's child, only to suffer another miscarriage after a bumpy ride on Rex's motorcycle.
 Jen begins taking birth control pills behind Joey's back, but it is not long before Joey finds out.
 That, coupled with Jen's affair with Rex, cause Joey and Jen to divorce.
 Shortly afterward, Joey takes a leave of absence from the church and moves to London.
 In 2004, Jen befriends local rocker, Riley Colson.
 Riley's girlfriend, Sarah Roberts, is attacked by the Music Box Killer and is whisked away to London to recover.
-Jen helps Riley heal after he receives a letter from Sarah, breaking up with him.
+Jen helps Riley heal after he receives a letter from Sarah breaking up with him.